 Acknowledgement of our interlocking dependencies provides the basis for an anarchist society.
-Kropotkin asserts throughout his writings that individuals never provide the basis of their own existence: one’s own present position already depends upon a past created by others.
-He asserts, “If we have access to intellectual satisfactions and live in not too bad material circumstances, it is because we have benefited, through an accident of birth, by the exploitation to which the workers are subjected; and therefore the struggle for the emancipation of the workers is a duty, a debt which we must repay.”
+Kropotkin asserted throughout his writings that individuals never provide the basis of their own existence: one’s own present position already depends upon a past created by others.
+He asserted, “If we have access to intellectual satisfactions and live in not too bad material circumstances, it is because we have benefited, through an accident of birth, by the exploitation to which the workers are subjected; and therefore the struggle for the emancipation of the workers is a duty, a debt which we must repay.”
 The origin that is one’s birth is preceded by the anarchy of a past, by something that can never be assimilated as one’s own, an irreducible social and material debt to uncountable others.

 Every aspect of our own lives is already grounded upon the efforts of other people, on the products that have resulted from the multitude of lives that have labored, suffered, and died to produce them.
 Because we incur this debt before our own initiative and before the emergence of our own volition, it becomes absurd to claim any particular facet as one’s own private property.
 The belief that we exist as atomized individuals in pursuit of profits distorts the degree to which each of us is radically dependent upon others for our material existence.
 An anarchist society would instead recognize the profundity of this material dependency and would dedicate itself to satisfying human needs, sustaining each person’s well-being, and promoting their preservation, growth, and education.

 Reading Kropotkin’s ideas through theories of maternity allows us to distinguish his anarcho-communism from political liberalism and from varieties of anarchism that are based solely on individual autonomy and voluntary association.
-For example, Max Stirner argues that egoists should create a union amongst themselves in order to assert their own wills, declaring: “And if I can use him, I surely come to an understanding and reach an agreement with him, to strengthen my power through the agreement and to accomplish more through combined force than individual force could achieve.
+For example, Max Stirner argued that egoists should create a union amongst themselves in order to assert their own wills, declaring: “And if I can use him, I surely come to an understanding and reach an agreement with him, to strengthen my power through the agreement and to accomplish more through combined force than individual force could achieve.
 In this mutuality I see nothing at all beyond a multiplication of my strength, and I’ll keep at it only so long as it is my multiplied strength.
 But so it is an — association.”

-In contrast, Kropotkin always discusses voluntary associations as responses to human needs rather than as vehicles for self-assertion.
-Throughout Conquest of Bread, he prefigures the voluntary organization of society with examples of volunteers who self-organize to author dictionaries, open hospitals, enumerate dwelling places, conduct scholarly research, and perform a myriad of tasks to fulfill human needs.
+In contrast, Kropotkin always discussed voluntary associations as responses to human needs rather than as vehicles for self-assertion.
+Throughout Conquest of Bread, he prefigured the voluntary organization of society with examples of volunteers who self-organized to author dictionaries, open hospitals, enumerate dwelling places, conduct scholarly research, and perform a myriad of tasks to fulfill human needs.
 These associations must be voluntary because state coercion and capitalist exploitation both impose additional sufferings and undermine social well-being in favor of individual profit.
 Yet the voluntary quality of these organizations is always grounded on involuntary obligation and debt.

 The interdependence that people establish through such associations is always a mode of addressing the dependencies that constitute us and make us responsible for others.
 These obligations challenge us to organize an anarcho-communist society that will ethically respond to human needs and accommodate human dependencies, investing us with the freedom to establish institutions that will meet these demands.